-Bacteria are a type of single-celled organisms called MICROBES that exist literally everywhere — from freezing glaciers to your small intestine.
-Many are not only helpful, but are vital to the orderly functioning of the human body.
-But some bacteria are harmful, causing a range of health issues.
+Bacteria are a type of single-celled organisms called MICROBES that exist everywhere — from freezing glaciers to your small intestine.
+Many are not only helpful but are vital to the orderly functioning of the human body.
+However, some bacteria are harmful, causing a range of health issues.

 When it comes to acne, the most common bacterial culprit is cutibacterium acnes, or C. ACNES for short.
-When C. acnes come across a clogged pore, they make themselves at home, feeding on trapped skin oil and causing INFLAMMATION.
+When C. acnes comes across a clogged pore, it makes itself at home, feeding on trapped skin oil and causing INFLAMMATION.
 They are one of the primary causes of an acne breakout.

-In terms of skincare, bioavailability can be an indication for how much of a difference a product can make for your skin — essentially asking, How active are its active ingredients, really?
+In terms of skincare, bioavailability can be an indication of how much of a difference a product can make for your skin — essentially asking, How active are its active ingredients?

 For example, our Flawless Nourishment Cream is formulated with 100% active ingredients to deliver the utmost bioavailability possible, letting your skin reap the benefits of its deeply moisturizing rosehip and camellia.